skjdghsdjgsdj/babypod-software/README.md

 	2. With each resulting `.mpy` compiled output, copy it to the Feather's `lib/` directory.
 	3. Copy `code.py` to the root of the Feather.

+	You can also pass a module name to `build-and-deploy.sh` to build and deploy just that one library, like `build-and-deploy.sh api`.
+Passing `code` just copies `code.py` and nothing else.
+Omitting all arguments is a full build and deploy.

 ### Windows

 I haven't tried.
 You can make your own PowerShell script possibly that does something similar to `build-and-deploy.sh`.
 You can also copy the `.py` files for debugging's sake as described below.